SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 the moment you loosen your grip, less rational tradition will re-impose even your changes as an unquestionable recipe.

-The onion in the varnish is an example of properly handling (and dismantling) a Chesterton fence.
+The onion in the varnish is an example of properly handling (and, at least in this case, dismantling) a Chesterton fence.

 So there are unintended consequences, and we should arm ourselves with deep understanding to avoid them.
 But there is also an apparently irresistible gravitational pull in most